Who Is at Fault in a Car Accident When Backing Up?

 When a driver backs into a vehicle parked in a lot or on the street, they are at fault.
 However, not all collisions are that simple.
 When two drivers back up into each other, fault will depend on the circumstances—specifically, which driver had the right of way.

-At Douglas and London, we can protect your rights, investigate the accident, and determine liability.
+At Douglas and London, our New York City car accident lawyers can protect your rights, investigate the accident, and determine liability.

 Parking Lot Accidents

 Many of these accidents occur in parking lots.
 Further, most of these collisions do not result in serious physical injury– although there are exceptions– but damage to the vehicles may prove significant.

 When both vehicles are moving and back into each other, both drivers may share liability.
 However, much depends on the context.
 If one driver backs their car out of a parking spot and hits a moving vehicle, that driver is at fault.
 Under New York traffic laws, a parked vehicle does not have the right of way when backing up into a street or a parking lot lane.

 When two vehicles are moving, one has the right of way.
 However, even if a vehicle has the right of way, the driver must follow the rules of the road.
 When it comes to parking lots, design factors into the right of way.
 In general, the driver heading into the through lane will have the right of way.
 A driver in a parking lane who is heading toward the through lane must yield.